Home improvement loans

 Replaces your deal

-May trigger ERC
+May trigger early repayment charges

-Limited by LTV
+Limited by your lender's rules

-Debt consol. restricted
+Debt consolidation often restricted

 Stricter credit rules